Claudia Zobel

 Thelma Cabras Maloloy-on (February 27, 1964 – February 10, 1984), better known by her stage name Claudia Zobel, was a Filipino actress.

-Maloloy-on was killed in a car accident on February 10, 1984, in Makati, Philippines, seventeen days short of her 20th birthday.
+Maloloy-on died in a car accident on February 10, 1984 at the Magallanes Interchange in Makati, Philippines.
 On August 27, 2013, 29 years after her death, Zobel's body, was exhumed to be relocated beside her father's remains.
 However, upon opening the casket, relatives found her body to be in a perfect mummified state, with details on her skin still clearly visible.

+Zobel was portrayed by Sabrina M. (Marie Karen Pallasigue) in the 1995 film Karanasan: The Claudia Zobel Story.